List of Star Wars television series: Visions (2021–present)

 Announced on December 10, 2020, Visions is an anthology anime series of nine short films by different creators, set in the Star Wars universe but not restricted to the canonical timeline.
 It released on Disney+ on September 22, 2021.
 Footage from the project was first revealed at Anime Expo on July 3.
-The anthology featured short films produced by Kamikaze Douga, Geno Studio, Studio Colorido, Studio Trigger, Kinema Citrus, Science SARU, and Production I.G.
+The anthology featured short films produced by Kamikaze Douga, Geno Studio, Studio Colorido, Studio Trigger, Kinema Citrus, Science Saru, and Production I.G.
 A second volume of shorts from animation studios based in Japan, Chile, the United Kingdom, France, South Africa, South Korea, India, Ireland, and Spain, as well as Lucasfilm, was released on May 4, 2023.
-A third season of Visions was announced during Disney's Content Showcase event in November 2024, was released on October 29, 2025.
+A third season of Visions was announced during Disney's Content Showcase event in November 2024, and was released on October 29, 2025.

-Tales (2022–present)
+Tales (2022–2025)

 In April 2022, an animated anthology series titled Tales of the Jedi was revealed to be in development, with Filoni involved.
 The series was officially revealed in May 2022 as a six-episode series, with three episodes focusing on Ahsoka Tano throughout her life, and the other three focusing on a young Count Dooku and his padawan Qui-Gon Jinn.
 It was released on October 26, 2022, on Disney+.
 A second installment, known as Tales of the Empire, was announced in April 2023, and was released on May 4, 2024, focusing on Morgan Elsbeth and Barriss Offee.
 A third installment, known as Tales of the Underworld, was released on May 4, 2025, focusing on Cad Bane and Asajj Ventress.

-Young Jedi Adventures (2023–present)
+Young Jedi Adventures (2023–2025)

 In May 2022, the Young Jedi Adventures animated series was announced at Star Wars Celebration Anaheim.
 The series is targeted at young audiences and their families, and is set during the High Republic era, following a group of younglings as they learn the ways of the Force, including compassion, self-discipline, team work and patience, to become Jedi Knights.
 Three animated shorts introducing the characters of the series premiered on the Disney Jr. YouTube channel on March 27, 2023, with an additional three released at a later point, before all six will be released on Disney+ on April 26.
 The series premiered on May 4, 2023, on Disney+ and on Disney Jr.

-Maul – Shadow Lord
+Maul – Shadow Lord (2026–present)

 In April 2025, the Maul – Shadow Lord animated series was announced at Star Wars Celebration Japan.
 The series will cover the period following the Clone Wars where the former Sith Lord Maul attempts to rebuild his criminal syndicate on a planet unknown to the Empire, while teaching a new apprentice.
 Sam Witwer will reprise his voice role as Maul from previous Star Wars media.
-The series is expected to premiere in 2026.
+The first season, consisting of 10 episodes, premiered on April 6, 2026, and concluded on May 4.